Questions most often asked about the IELTS speaking test

 This is not only important and I suggest that you wear what you are most comfortable in.
 Try to address semiformal and avoid anything offensive like Nazi t-shirts.

 8. Can I ask for the question to be repeated?

 Yes.
-Just say “Please can you repeat the question?”
+Just say “Can you repeat the question Please?”

 Your score will not be lowered unless you do this excessively.
 Two times would be Ok but after this a negative impact will result on your score for vocabulary and/or fluency.

 9. What happens if I talk about the wrong thing?